-If you’re using WordPress, you can integrate Google Analytics with your site through plugins.
-They allow you to view all of these insights without having to leave your WordPress administrative dashboard.
+In WordPress, you can integrate Google Analytics with your site through plugins.
+Then you can view all of your site’s most valuable insights without having to leave your WordPress administrative dashboard.

-It doesn’t matter if you’re website is new or old.
-It doesn’t matter if you have an ecommerce site or blog.
+It doesn’t matter if you’re website is new, old, or if you’re running an ecommerce site or blog.
 Every website can benefit from Google Analytics plugins.